Raw Bones for Dogs: Safety Guide and Calcium Calculator

 Unsafe (Avoid):

-• Cooked bones: These become highly brittle and dangerously sharp.
+• Cooked bones: These can become brittle and sharp.

 • Weight-bearing marrow bones: These remain too hard for your dog's teeth.